Addressing segregation by income, race, and ethnicity

 Neighborhoods are separate and unequal

 More importantly, there are significant disparities in services and conditions across neighborhoods of different poverty levels and racial make-ups.
 In terms of schools, research shows that teachers working in schools with more disadvantaged students tend to be less experienced and score lower on a number of performance metrics.
 Teachers matter.
 Figure 3 shows that the nearest elementary school to the average low-poverty neighborhood in 2010 ranked at the 64th percentile in terms of school proficiency.
 In contrast, the nearest elementary school to the average high-poverty neighborhood ranked at only the 24th percentile.
 Figure 4 shows large gaps in the performance of schools by racial composition as well.
-To be sure, some majority-black and majority-Hispanic neighborhoods host schools with experienced teachers and substantial resources, but on average, their residents have access to significantly lower performing schools than residents of majority-white and majority-Asian neighborhoods.
+To be sure, some majority-Black and majority-Latinx neighborhoods host schools with experienced teachers and substantial resources, but on average, their residents have access to significantly lower performing schools than residents of majority-white and majority-Asian neighborhoods.

 Using data for exposure to violent crime for 91 large cities in 2000, we can identify similar patterns.
 While the average low-poverty neighborhood had a violent crime rate at the 26th percentile in 2000, the average high-poverty neighborhood had a violent crime rate at the 75th percentile.
 We see large differences across neighborhoods with different racial compositions as well.
 In sum, these series of analyses reveal continued large gaps in the neighborhood environments experienced by children of different races and incomes.

 Neighborhood resource disparities matter